ihorkar/dashboard-invoice-next.js/README.md

 - **`Hooks`**: usePathname
 - **`Vercel Postgres`** is a serverless SQL database designed to integrate with Vercel Functions and your frontend framework.
 - **`seed scripts`**: Contains the instructions for creating and seeding the **invoices**, **customers**, **user**, and the **revenue** tables.
+- **`Server Components`**: Server Components facilitate asynchronous tasks with promises, enabling streamlined async/await syntax.
+They execute server-side, optimizing data fetches and logic, allowing direct database querying without an extra API layer.
+- **`Request Waterfalls`**: A "waterfall" denotes a series of network requests reliant on prior completions.
+While useful for conditional dependencies, it can inadvertently impede performance in unintentional instances, emphasizing the need for careful consideration in system design.
+- **`Parallel Data Fetching`**: A common way to avoid waterfalls is to initiate all data requests at the same time - in parallel.
+In JavaScript, you can use **"Promise.all()"** or **"Promise.allSettled()"** for performance gains.
+This native pattern is versatile but consider potential delays if one request lags behind others.

 ---